Jeopardy! Australia

 Jeopardy!
 Australia is an Australian quiz show based on Jeopardy! and is a second revival version of the show.
 The show is broadcast on the Nine Network, produced jointly by Sony Pictures Television (through Whisper North) and Network 10 (through Paramount Global Content Distribution), premiering on 20 April 2024, featuring contestants who are Australian expatriates in the United Kingdom and Europe.
 Stephen Fry is the show's presenter.

 History and production

 There had been two prior iterations of Jeopardy! in Australia; a 1970s version had been presented by figures such as Bob Sanders, Mal Walden, Graham Webb, and Andrew Harwood.
 In 1993, Network Ten premiered a short-lived revival hosted by former Sale of the Century presenter Tony Barber.

 In September 2023, it was announced that the Nine Network had acquired a second revival of Jeopardy!, which would be hosted by British comedian Stephen Fry.
 The series was produced alongside a British revival of Jeopardy! also hosted by Stephen Fry, and filmed from the Dock10 studios in Salford using Australian Britons as contestants.

+The second consists of 8 episodes.
+It began broadcasting on 29 December 2025 and concluded on 13 January 2026.